Overview

 Speech

-Give a speech on: “If I could have one superpower...” (time: 1 - 1:30 minutes)
+Give a speech on: “My biggest goal right now, and what I'm doing to reach it” (time: 1 - 1:30 minutes)

 Critical Thinking Task